jorgebucaran/fisher/README.md

 fisher add jethrokuan/z rafaelrinaldi/pure
 ```

 Packages will be downloaded from GitHub if the name of the host is not specified.
-To install a package hosted anywhere else use the address of the remote server and the path to the repository.
+To install a package from anywhere else use the address of the remote server and the path to the repository.

 ```
 fisher add gitlab.com/owner/foobar
 ```

-Install a package from a tag, branch.
+You can install packages from a tag, branch or a [commit-ish](https://git-scm.com/docs/gitglossary#gitglossary-aiddefcommit-ishacommit-ishalsocommittish).
+If none is specified we'll use the latest code.

 ```
-fisher add jethrokuan/z@pre27
+fisher add edc/bass@20f73ef jethrokuan/z@pre27
 ```

-Install a package from a local directory.
+You can also install packages from a local directory.
 Local packages are managed through [symbolic links](https://en.wikipedia.org/wiki/Symbolic_link), so you can develop and use them at the same time.

 ```
 fisher add ~/myfish/mypkg